Vegetable "Pasta" with Thai Pesto

 One’s mind doesn’t quickly wander to Asian cuisine when thinking of olive oil, but I decided to break a few moulds here and be adventurous.
 The results were better than I could have hoped for!
 Pesto is a staple in the Mediterranean kitchen, but there are many sauces and emulsions in Asia that rely on similar principles, so it seemed like a good place to start.

 One of my favorite combinations of flavors is coconut milk, lime, and Thai herbs, so I made this the basis of my pesto.
 Instead of pinenuts (which don’t exist in Asia, and are outrageously expensive to boot) I used toasted cashews.
 They lend a similar richness and flavor without breaking the bank.
-For this recipe I chose Olearia San Giorgio L’Aspromontano olive oil for it’s light qualities and slight bitter notes, which seemed to blend perfectly with the ginger, garlic and cilantro.
+For this recipe I chose Iannotta Extra Virgin Olive Oil for it’s light qualities and slight bitter notes, which seemed to blend perfectly with the ginger, garlic and cilantro.

 Note: these are just the vegetables that looked good at the farmer’s market, and could be substituted by a multitude of others.